Configuration

 |---|---|

-ANTHROPIC_API_KEY | Claude API key (Anthropic provider) — also reused as the generic key for provider: openai |
+ANTHROPIC_API_KEY | Claude API key (Anthropic provider).
+Anthropic-only — does NOT serve provider: openai. |

-ANTHROPIC_BASE_URL | Endpoint for provider: openai or custom (e.g. https://api.mistral.ai/v1) |
+ANTHROPIC_BASE_URL | Base URL for provider: openai or custom (e.g. https://api.mistral.ai/v1) |

-LYNOX_LLM_PROVIDER | LLM provider: anthropic (default), openai, custom (Anthropic-compat proxy), vertex (legacy) |
+LYNOX_LLM_PROVIDER | LLM provider: anthropic (default), openai, custom (Anthropic-compat proxy — experimental), vertex (legacy — experimental) |

 OpenAI-Compatible